dustinpfister/blog_posts/_posts/js-array-slice.md

 ## 4 - Conclusion

 So the array slice prototype method is a way to get a section of an array, without mutating the source array.
-[This is not to be confused with the array spice](https://www.freecodecamp.org/news/lets-clear-up-the-confusion-around-the-slice-splice-split-methods-in-javascript-8ba3266c29ae/) method that can be use to do the same, only it will mutate the array in place.
+[This is not to be confused with the array splice](https://www.freecodecamp.org/news/lets-clear-up-the-confusion-around-the-slice-splice-split-methods-in-javascript-8ba3266c29ae/) method that can be use to do the same, only it will mutate the array in place.
+The array splice method is work checking out though for sure it is still a useful method and and just for the sake of getting a range of elements fro a source array, it can also be used to inject elements into an array also while one is at it.

-When it comes to a nodejs enviorment there is the [buffer slice](/2021/03/19/nodejs-buffer-slice/) method that works just like the array slice method only with nodejs data buffers rather than arrays.
+When it comes to a nodejs environment there is the [buffer slice](/2021/03/19/nodejs-buffer-slice/) method that works just like the array slice method only with nodejs data buffers rather than arrays.